wolves/thesis-phoenix/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Run `brunch watch` during development
 5. Write tests for your new feature
-6. Run `rake spec` in the root directory to ensure that all tests pass.
+6. Run `mix test` in the root directory to ensure that all tests pass.
 7. Push to the branch (`git push origin my-new-feature`)
 8. Create new Pull Request